anonaddy/addy.io/source/_articles/adding-an-additional-username.md

   <img class="shadow" src="/assets/img/help-add-username.png" alt="Add additional username" title="Add additional username">
 </div>

-If the username is available then it will be succesfully added.
+If the username is available then it will be successfully added.
 You can then add a description and a default recipient for it if you like (this default recipient will override the account's global default recipient).

 <div class="flex justify-center mb-6">
   <img class="shadow" src="/assets/img/help-new-username.png" alt="New additional username" title="New additional username">